 A total of sixty four (64) highmast lights were erected since 2010/2011 financial year benefiting 30 villages.
 The additional sixteen (16) lights will be erected in 2013/14 financial year with eight (8) villages expected to benefit.
-The streetlights which have been allocated budget as from 2010/2011 cover a distance of 8km.
 A vast increase in street lighting assets requires the municipality to adjust the budget for related operations and maintenance accordingly.